navin-neu/CuePointGrooveMachine/readme.md

 CuePointGrooveMachine is a simple instrument that takes any loop (usually a short breakbeat) and calculates 8 evenly-spaced cue-points which can then be triggered from a single octave of a MIDI keyboard.
 Typical drum slicers will slice a drum loop into discrete sections and only play the one section to which a MIDI note is mapped.
 CuePointGrooveMachine is different: rather than actually slicing the loop into chunks it simply starts playback of the loop at the corresponding cue-point.
 It then continues looping through the whole file until another cue-point is received or playback is stopped.

-As a result, drum loops can be played and chopped up live much more easily than with a traditional sample slicer, since it is not necessary to trigger each distinct drum hit with a different key.
+As a result, drum loops can be played and chopped up live much more easily than with a traditional sample slicer, since longer contiguous sections of the loop can be played through only a single keypress.
 Pattern variations can be created readily without losing the fluid feel of the original drum loop.

 There are also 5 effects which can be activated on the fly: hard overdrive, cverb, filter sweep, bitcrusher and soft overdrive.
 These can be used to add further variation to your performance.
 Finally, a randomizer is also included.
 When activated it will trigger playback from a random cue-point at a rate equal to the cue-point spacing.